dgcamacho/so2021/README.md

 # Purpose of this Document
-In the module the exercises and projects will be submitted online into a version control system [Git](https://git-scm.com/) hosted at the MatNat [GitLab](https://gitlab.mn.tu-dresden.de) platform, which is a web-based Git repository manager similar to [GitHub](https://github.com) and [Bitbucket](https://bitbucket.org).
+In this module SCPROG the exercises and projects will be submitted online into a version control system [Git](https://git-scm.com/) hosted at the MatNat [GitLab](https://gitlab.mn.tu-dresden.de) platform, which is a web-based Git repository manager similar to [GitHub](https://github.com) and [Bitbucket](https://bitbucket.org).